 Shale is a sedimentary rock which contains this ‘unconventional’ gas (methane).
 In Fermanagh the shale layer is quite close to the surface, at around 500 – 1200 metres underground.
 In other countries, shale containing gas tends to be much deeper, e.g. in the USA it is usually between 2500 and 4000 metres below the surface.

 Traditional fracking is a technique used since the 1940s to flush out conventional gas and oil, typically using around 80,000 gallons of water per ‘frack’.
 It was used in Fermanagh in the 1980s and in 2001 on a few test wells.

 High volume hydraulic fracturing (HVHF) is a new technique for extracting

 ‘unconventional’ oil and gas.
 It was first used in the early 2000s but has only been commonly used in the USA since 2005.
-Unlike traditional fracking, it uses immense quantities of water (around a million gallons per ‘frack’) and very high pressure.
+Unlike traditional fracking, it uses immense quantities of water (usually at least a million gallons per ‘frack’ and often very much more) and very high pressure.
 This is the technique proposed for extracting shale gas in Fermanagh.